 That’s not fair, and that’s not what fitness should be about.

-If you want to waste money, there are better ways: Go to the casino, or buy something frivolous.
+If you want to earn money, there are better ways: Go to the offline casino, or buy something frivolous.

 Some people asked if I used to work at Nubodys – yes I did.
 I was a good, certified trainer there.